Self-avoiding walk

 SAWs are fractals.
 For example, in d = 2 the fractal dimension is 4/3, for d = 3 it is close to 5/3 while for d ≥ 4 the fractal dimension is 2.
 The dimension is called the upper critical dimension above which excluded volume is negligible.
 A SAW that does not satisfy the excluded volume condition was recently studied to model explicit surface geometry resulting from expansion of a SAW.
+The average size of a self-avoiding walk increases with respect to its length according to an exponent that is the reciprocal of the fractal dimension.
+The radius of gyration of a SAW depends on the 3/4 power of length in two dimensions, and approximately the 3/5th power in three dimensions.

 The properties of SAWs cannot be calculated analytically, so numerical simulations are employed.
 The pivot algorithm is a common method for Markov chain Monte Carlo simulations for the uniform measure on n-step self-avoiding walks.
 The pivot algorithm works by taking a self-avoiding walk and randomly choosing a point on this walk, and then applying symmetrical transformations (rotations and reflections) on the walk after the nth step to create a new walk.

 Calculating the number of self-avoiding walks in any given lattice is a common computational problem.
 There is currently no known formula, although there are rigorous methods of approximation.